 Results from non-routine inspection activities not addressed in this IMC are documented in report Section 4OA5.
 Results from supplemental inspections are documented in report Section 4OA4.
 In some cases, factual observations may be documented.
 If it is necessary to document a minor issue or minor violation, follow the guidance in Section 0613-16, “Minor Issues and Minor Violations.”

-17.03
+17.03 Deleted

 17.04 Treatment of Sensitive Unclassified Non-Safeguards Information (SUNSI) in Non-Security Related Reports.